opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

 #### Time reordering

 Sometimes it is useful to perform an output command before the position where the command appears in the source code.
-As we will see in Sec.~\ref{Sec:CodeBlocks}, the source code is usually segmented in blocks of code dedicated to perform a step in the experimental sequence.
+As we will see in Sec.
+[Main experimental sequence](#main-experimental-sequence), the source code is usually segmented in blocks of code dedicated to perform a step in the experimental sequence.
 Such a step could be the flash of a laser beam.
 Laser beams are often blocked by mechanical shutters, which need several milliseconds to open.
 Thus the command to open the shutter needs to be given before the laser beam is used, which usually means: before the code block in which the laser beam is used.
 To execute the command at the correct time, time reordering commands are used.
 Here an implementation of the example discussed.
 ```CPP
 void CSequence::LaserFlash() {
     //We open the shutter before the sequence time at the start of this method